induktio/swat4-survival-mod/Readme.md

 Changelog
 ---------
+### v1.3
+* Suspect awareness is increased and they are much more likely to watch nearby doors as they are opened.
+* Add new config options: StoryArchetypes, EnemySkill, EnemyMinMorale, EnemyMaxMorale.
+By default these are disabled.
+* Small adjustments to Event Logger messages.

 ### v1.2
 * Add new config option ForcePenalties to choose if the game should enforce unauthorized use of force penalties.
 * Whenever one of the suspects is neutralized, the others are now much more likely to move to the location to investigate noise.